ludat/conferer/conferer/README.md

 ## Utilities

-There are as well some utilities to change providers:
+There are as well some utilities to change sources:

-* `Conferer.Provider.Namespace`: All keys must be namespaced and the namespace is striped for lookup
+* `Conferer.Source.Namespace`: All keys must be namespaced and the namespace is striped for lookup
-* `Conferer.Provider.Mapped`: Using a map key to maybe key you can change the name of a key or even hiding some key
+* `Conferer.Source.Mapped`: Using a map key to maybe key you can change the name of a key or even hiding some key
-* `Conferer.Provider.Simple`: Get keys from a hardcoded map key to string
+* `Conferer.Source.Simple`: Get keys from a hardcoded map key to string

 ## Future maybe things

 * Interpolate keys with other keys: `{a: "db", b: "${a}_thing"}`, getting `b` will give `"db_thing"` (maybe) even in different levels of configuration
-* A LOT of providers
+* A LOT of sources
 * A LOT of `FromConfig` implementations